 Program description – TOIT 2017

-The 2017 TOIT PROGRAM offers two distinct yet related tracks that participants can choose from, based on their level of experience, knowledge and interests:
+The TOIT 2017 program comprises two distinct yet related tracks that participants can choose from, based on their own assessment of their level of experience, knowledge and interests:

 Open Sessions (aditionally)